-As investment property owner I OBJECT to this Bill presented by Dr Amy MacMahon of The Greens Party.
-We object on the basis that the Bill proposed changes that are unfair to Mum and Dad landlords like my wife and I. I do question if Dr MacMahon has the required knowledge of the rental industry and understand the perspectives of both landlords and tenants to put a Bill such as this one forward.
+As investment property owners, We OBJECT to this Bill presented by Dr Amy MacMahon of The Greens Party.
+We object on the basis that the Bill proposed changes that are unfair to Mum and Dad landlords like my husband and I. I do question if Dr MacMahon has the required knowledge of the rental industry and understand the perspectives of both landlords and tenants to put a Bill such as this one forward.

-We have two rental properties, my wife and I bought them a decade ago as a platform to fund our retirement.
+We have several rental properties, my husband and I bought them decades ago as a platform to fund our retirement.
+We are now in our 70's and have had 100's of tenants in this time.
 We have always tried to be fair and reasonable landlords, we offer fair rent, well maintained properties and do our best to look after the people who rent from us.